torqueforge/rentpath-2015-april/outline_day_1.md

 7. Use the message where the 'if' part of the branch would be triggered.
 8. Remove the dummy default parameter from the method.

+#### amount/remaining

+Let them go down the 'no more' path if the class chooses to do so, but guide them toward using a default argument for the else branch as we've been doing, just so they see what can happen when that goes awry.

+When students try to make 'no more' and '#{number-1}' the same, they often unconsciously do something slightly different then previously.
+They seem confused by the fact that 'no more' is a straightforward string and '#{number-1}' is interpolated, and they often choose to return 'no more' in `amount`.
+They don't recognize that they've picked the non-default value, and in a minute things break for them in a confusing way.
+Watch, it's about to happen.
+:-)

+Details of using incorrect 'no more' approach for amount:

+- Use `:else_branch` like we have been for the default parameter.
+- It breaks when we add the conditional and don't send the parameter.
+- Fix: change default parameter to be the compared value in if.

+After adding `amount` we are able to remove the 1 case branch.

 **OFFICE HOURS*